Borsdata-Sweden/API/README.md

 > Wrong URL!!

 ## Documentation
-1. You can read about the API on our [info page](https://borsdatatest.se/info/api/api_info)
+1. We use this Github as the main info page for programmers.
+Check the Wiki.
 2. The API calls is documented [here with swagger](https://bdapidev.azurewebsites.net/swagger/index.html)
+3. You can read about the API on our [info page](https://borsdatatest.se/info/api/api_info)

 > WRONG URL!!
 English and PROD

 ## Code samples